Ah, the last days of summer.

 I think this is the only time of year that I let myself sit outside and take a break from my job of spreading the joys of the miniature gardening hobby throughout the world.
 But, then I remember that I could be doing one of the cutest projects in the whole wide world!
 So much for taking some downtime, huh?
 I keep tellin’ ya I’m obsessed about this topic of gardening in miniature… !

 Be careful, it’s addicting.
 But it’s fun, fast and fabulous!

 2. When in doubt, please refer to rule #1.

-Alright, I’ll stop funning around now, here is a little more to get you started:
+Alright, I’ll stop funning around now, let’s get a little serious about tiny flowers. :o) Here is a bit more to get you started:

 ~ Wee flowers